Welcome to today's edition of the Rush 24-7 podcast.

 Another story.

-There are not 20 Republicans willing and ready to uh abandon the Republicans in the House, as Harry Reid and others have been saying.
+There are not 20 Republicans willing and ready to abandon the Republicans in the House, as Harry Reid and others have been saying.

-So we really are loaded today, and I want to start, I want to go back to the Daily Show and the audio sound bites here of Kathleen Sibelius, who came off as ignorant, misleading, and totally incompetent.
+And I want to start, I want to go back to the Daily Show and the audio sound bites here of Kathleen Sebelius, who came off as ignorant, misleading, and totally incompetent.

-And it was Stewart did his best.
+And it was, Stewart did his best.

 I mean, she's friendly.